Student Selection and Placement System

-Student Selection and Placement System (Öğrenci Seçme ve Yerleştirme Sistemi, ÖSYS) or Higher Education Foundations Examination (Yükseköğretim Kurumları Sınavı, YKS), formerly Higher Education Examination Undergraduate Placement Examination, (Yükseköğretime Geçis Sınavı-Lisans Yerleştirme Sınav, YGS-LYS), is a standardized test for the admission to higher education in Turkey administered by ÖSYM.
+Student Selection and Placement System (Öğrenci Seçme ve Yerleştirme Sistemi, ÖSYS) or Higher Education Foundations Examination (Yükseköğretim Kurumları Sınavı, YKS), formerly Higher Education Undergraduate Placement Examination, (Yükseköğretime Geçis Sınavı-Lisans Yerleştirme Sınav, YGS-LYS), is a standardized test for the admission to higher education in Turkey administered by ÖSYM.
 Within the Turkish education system, the only way to enter a university is through this exam.
 1,692,000 high school graduates took the exam in 2011 and 2,255,386 in 2016.
-It is a multiple choice exam (5 options).
-It has two parts as Core Proficiency Test-Advanced Proficiency Test (Temel Yeterlilik Testi-Alan Yeterlilik Testi, TYT-AYT).
+It is a multiple choice exam, with 5 options for each question.
+It has two parts, together called the Core Proficiency Test-Advanced Proficiency Test (Temel Yeterlilik Testi-Alan Yeterlilik Testi, TYT-AYT).

 History

 ÖSS was first applied in the late 1960s.
-Before then each university selected their students via their own criteria.
-However, with the increasing number of youth and the overloaded applications, the universities gathered and founded "Yüksekögretim Kurulu", the Higher Education Council, and a subdivision named ÖSYM, "Student Selection and Placement Center", which began to operate the central ÖSS, Student Selection Examination.
+Before then, each university selected their students via their own criteria.
+With the increasing number of youth and the overloaded applications, the universities gathered and founded "Yüksekögretim Kurulu", the Higher Education Council, and a subdivision named ÖSYM, the Student Selection and Placement Center.

-ÖSS and ÖYS between 1980–1999
+1980–1999: ÖSS and ÖYS

-In 1980 the number of the exams were increased to two, namely the ÖSS and ÖYS.
+In 1980, the number of the exams were increased to two, namely the ÖSS and ÖYS.
 If a student did not achieve the specified grade in ÖSS, they did not have the right to enter ÖYS, and thus, lost their chance to be accepted to a university. ÖSS consisted of questions about the ninth grade curriculum, and ÖYS was a test on the tenth and eleventh grade curriculum. ÖSS eliminated the students on the basis of the grade they had received in the exam, and ÖYS placed the students to the universities they wanted.
 This system continued until 1999 when ÖYS was dropped and the system reverted to the single ÖSS exam, with the same format and same questions.

-ÖSS between 1999–2005
+1999–2005: ÖSS and YDS

 The ÖSS exam was a 180-minute exam with 180 questions testing students' analytical thinking and problem-solving abilities, as well as knowledge of the high school curriculum.
-Each student was expected to answer the entirety of questions, which spanned the following subject areas: mathematics, geometry, physics, chemistry, biology, Turkish language, history, geography and philosophy.

 A foreign language exam, the YDS, was conducted a week after the ÖSS.
 It was composed of foreign language questions in English, French, and German.
-As in ÖSS, each student solved the questions of the foreign language department they had chosen at high school.

-The maximum score that a student could attain on the ÖSS was 380,300 being the student's achievement on the test score, and 80 being a student's high school score based on their GPA, graduation rank, and school's past success on the ÖSS exam.
+The maximum score that a student could attain on the ÖSS was 380.
+The highest score on the exam was 300, and the final 80 was based on a student's high school score based on their GPA, graduation rank, and school's past success on the ÖSS exam.

 If a student selected a university department related to their studies at high school (namely applied sciences, social sciences, or foreign languages), their score was multiplied by 0.8.
 If a student preferred to study at a different department from their high school concentration, their score was multiplied by 0.3.